-Ben taught middle and high school for three years in Dallas, Texas before returning to graduate school to receive his Master’s in Theological Studies.
+Ben teaches high school in Dallas, Texas, and most recently, he completed his Master’s in Theological Studies.
 His writing focuses on hip hop and popular culture, religion, and race/ethnicity.
-For years he performed rap as Holy Smokes, using this role to promote literacy about mental health among youth (on occasion he still does).
+For years he performed rap as Holy Smokes, using this role to promote literacy about mental health among youth.
 Ben’s commitments as an educator have led him to teach, tutor at the college level, work with an anti-racist training program for teachers and other school leaders, and speak in various school programs.
 He contributes to DJBooth, a website dedicated to hip hop, and his other writings can be found in the Publications section.

 A note about the blog’s origins and ethos: